davidhealey/waistline/README.md

 ### GitHub

 This project is currently hosted on GitHub.
-This is not ideal; GitHub is a proprietary, trade-secret system that is not Free and Open Souce Software (FOSS).
+This is not ideal; GitHub is a proprietary, trade-secret system that is not Free and Open Source Software (FOSS).
 I am deeply concerned about using a proprietary system like GitHub to develop FOSS projects.